JuliaBooks/Books.jl/docs/contents/demo.md

 To save yourself some typing, and to allow yourself to get some coffee while Julia gets up to speed, you can start Julia for your package with

 ```
-$ julia --project -ie 'using Books; using MyPackage; M = MyPackage'
+$ julia --project -ie 'using MyPackage'
 ```

 which allows you to re-generate all the content by calling